Heartburn (GERD) Treatments

 In some cases, the surgery can be done with smaller incisions, called laparascopy .

-Both surgery and long-term treatment are effective for GERD.
-If you have surgery, you may not need to take heartburn medications anymore.
+If surgery or endoscopy is successful, you may not need to take heartburn medications anymore.
 Talk to your doctor about the best treatment for you.